mfreiholz/mfreiholz.github.io/content/ts3video/home-news.md

 # Latest updates

+**2017-11-25**
+Version 0.12 has been released.
+This release is still compatible with server v0.8 and Teamspeak 3.1 (Plugin API 21).

 **2017-01-13**
 Version 0.11 has been released.
 This release is compatible with the new plugin API of __Teamspeak 3.1__ (Plugin API 21) and does work with all previous server versions of TS3VIDEO.